taiwoariyo/Databases-and-SQL/README.md

 OVERVIEW: SQL-based project to analyze oil reservoir data using an SQLite database and Python.
-It includes well, reservoir, and production data, with SQL queries for extraction and a
+It includes well, reservoir, and production data, with SQL queries for extraction.

 FEATURES: